 A student can request a refund for medical or compassionate reasons when extreme illness, injury or other significant situation forces a student to drop or withdraw from classes.
 The extraordinary circumstances for the student leave request generally involve severe physical or mental health difficulties, sudden death of an immediate family member, or unexpected care to a seriously ill family member.
 Repeat requests for refunds based on chronic situations are strongly discouraged and may not be considered.
 Requests based on judicial proceedings will not be considered.

 Students requesting a refund must complete the Medical or Compassionate Refund Request form after dropping or withdrawing from their class(es).
 This form is available at the Office of the Registrar in Warren Hall.
 The student must submit the completed form, with appropriate documentation, to the Office of the Registrar.
+Medical/Compassionate refund requests shall be inititated no later than 30 calendar days from the start of the next fall or spring semester following the semester the withdrawal was recorded.
 This information will be reviewed by the Medical/Compassionate Leave Committee and students will be notified by mail of the committee’s decision.
 The decisions made by this committee are final.
+Approved requests will be annotated on the stuet's web transcript.

 If a refund is granted, the committee will use the information provided by the student/healthcare provider to calculate the percentage of tuition and fees that should be refunded, if any.
 This change may result in a recalculation of financial aid eligibility.